 'cause we're a bunch of arrogant bastards,

 Who hate black people."Apartheid, noun - literally, 'apart-ness'.
 Refers to South Africa from 1948 to 1994, which at the time of its dissolution was the most visible nation-state in the modern world to have 'Scientific Racialist' policies, with a government predicated on protecting and providing for a single 'race' of citizens - her ethnically European citizens, who composed between 15 and 20% of the population.
-This was in spite of the fact that 'race' as an anthropological theory had long since been dis-proven by 1948, not to mention universally condemned as a popular theory thanks to the millions of people who died in genocides, assorted massacres, and famines implemented and/or allowed to happen by the racialist regimes of Germany and Japan during World War II.
+This was in spite of the fact that 'race' as an anthropological theory had long since been dis-proven by 1948, not to mention universally condemned as a popular theory thanks to the millions of people who died in genocides, assorted massacres, and famines implemented and/or allowed to happen by the racialist regimes of Germany and Japan before and during World War II.
 It's also worth noting that Apartheid was made possible by South Africa's status as a minority-rule democracy.
 European citizens (who were becoming increasingly paranoid about the rest of the country's population) could vote in fair/semi-fair elections; 'coloured' citizens' had some token-representation got slightly stronger over time and for a while even the 'black' population had a couple of token representatives amongst several dozen other members of the Parliament.
 But the Apartheid government was not a true democracy even for 'white' (pale-skinned, typically ethnically European) people; activists and journalists of all races who criticised the regime were harassed, imprisoned, exiled or even killed.

 — Spitting Image, "I've Never Met a Nice South African"

 "How We Got Here": Some Background notes on South Africa and the leadup to Apartheid